MSivonen/IC_BushBuddy/README.md

 (optional) Set the delay after swap.
 0 means use immediately after changed to E formation. </br>
  </br>
 Max active monsters before clicking bushes: </br>
-If you set this to 4, more mobs will be spawned when there is 4 left. </br>
+If you set this to 5, more mobs will be spawned when there is 4 left.</br>
  </br>
 Cooldown: </br>
 Set it to the same amount (or a bit more) as your longest ult cooldown. </br>